ehienabs/eftychia/readme.md

 ## Provisioning the infrastructure <a name = "provision_infra"></a>

 After configuring the provider, you can assign variables by editing the tf.vars file, then declare them using the variables file.
-Running terraform apply within the cloned directory.
+Running "terraform apply" within the infra directory provisions the resources.

 ## Usage <a name = "usage"></a>